Jbleezy/BO2-Reimagined/README.md

 * Fixed zombie riser spawn points that were too high above ground
 * Fixed zombie pathing at Cornfield behind the pylon
 * Fixed zombie pathing at Town in Bookstore
-* Survival & Encounter: power doors are buyable doors
+* Survival and Encounter: power doors are buyable doors
 * Encounter: added Ballistic Knife, Ray Gun, and Ray Gun Mark 2 to the Mystery Box
 * Quest: added "Benn - Just Like You" song
 * Quest: increased pylon powerup drop rate from 4-12 minutes to 2-6 minutes